Denetrah/plugin-theme-change/README.md

 # Your custom Twilio Flex Plugin

 Twilio Flex Plugins allow you to customize the appearance and behavior of [Twilio Flex](https://www.twilio.com/flex).
 If you want to learn more about the capabilities and how to use the API, check out our [Flex documentation](https://www.twilio.com/docs/flex).
+This plugin in changes the Flex to a purple Feather Corp instead of its traditional look

 ## Setup